merchantinresidence/abra-docs/schema.md

 ## Blocks

-There are 3 types of blocks within the schema:
+Blocks are the pieces nested within the schema.
+There are 3 types of blocks:

 1. **Object block** - dynamically access an object and update some HTML
 2. **Element block** - render elements and customize block content from your promotion